 In a perfect world, everyone would conduct a federal trademark search prior to adopting and using a particular trademark.
 It would drastically reduce the number of trademark infringement lawsuits that are filed every year and would help businesses avoid the devastating and costly effects of losing an infringement lawsuit and having to change their trademark.
 But, the reality is that there are thousands of businesses and organizations throughout the United States that have been using their trademarks for many years that never performed a trademark search.
 In many cases, these businesses have grown quite substantial and have now decided that they want to invest in obtaining a United States trademark registration.

-Fortunately, you can conduct a basic federal trademark search on the Trademark Office’s website.
-This is often called a “knockout” search because it will uncover very obvious conflicts that an experienced trademark attorney would find very quickly.
-However, this is not a substitute for a comprehensive federal search because the limited functionality of the Trademark Office’s electronic search system will not disclose all potentially conflicting marks.
+Fortunately, you can conduct a basic federal trademark search on the Trademark Office’s website through the Trademark Electronic Search System (TESS).
+This is often called a “knockout” USPTO trademark search because it will uncover very obvious conflicts that an experienced trademark attorney would find very quickly.
+However, this is not a substitute for a comprehensive federal trademark search because the limited functionality of the Trademark Office’s electronic search system will not disclose all potentially conflicting marks.

 Questions About the Importance of a Federal Trademark Search?

 If you have any questions about why performing a federal trademark search is so important to the successful clearance and ownership of your trademark, please contact me right away for your free consultation.
-I may be reached at (314) 749-4059, email@example.com, or through the contact form found on this page.
+I may be reached at (314) 749-4059, email@example.com, or through my contact form (below).
 I look forward to hearing from you soon.